 The Easy Divers centre is worth considering for those interested in trying out dive sites around the region and acquiring assistance and organised trips.
 They are located at the Sharm Grand Plaza Resort in Sharm el-Sheikh, and they offer dive trips and instructions for novice divers, as well as a range of advanced courses for more experienced divers, including Wreck Diver (learning techniques for exploring underwater wrecks- useful around the Tiran Island area for example) and Digital Underwater Photographer (useful for those who would like to learn how to perform dives and take photos using digital cameras that are waterproof).
 A professional instructor also offers courses for young children who are interested in taking up diving.

-Diving holidays at Sharm el Sheikh.
+Diving with help from the Easy Divers centre at Sharm el Sheikh.

 Time to celebrate

 Revolution Day is held on the 23rd July each year, which celebrates the beginning of the Egyptian Revolution which started on the 23rd July 1952, and aimed, among other things, to establish a republic and end the British ownership of Egypt.
 It is a public holiday and thus many shops and organisations are closed for the day.
 The occasion is often celebrated with military parades and concerts with a strongly Egyptian theme, and a special celebration is staged by the Minister of Defence.
 The International Shopping and Tourism Festival is also held during July (usually starting late in the month) and is held at various centres at Sharm el-Sheikh, and various offers and discounts are staged at shops and stalls and even hotels, so there is plenty of scope to find a bargain buy during this festival.